15 Jaw-Dropping Puerto Rico Beaches

 Besides swimming, this is a great spot to snorkel and dive in the reefs near the shore.
 There are also facilities where you can cook fish that you catch yourself.

 What Makes Crash Boat Beach Special

-Besides having a very cool name, Crash Boat Beach offers the perfect balance between a busy cosmopolitan beach and a secluded beach.
+Crash Boat Beach stands out because of its cool name and its balanced vibe.
 It has several kiosks, restaurants and facilities, but isn’t plagued by giant resorts or buildings right on its shores.

-The water is calm and clear, which brings in people interested in snorkeling and enjoying water sports to the Aguadilla beach.
+The water is calm and clear, which brings people interested in snorkeling and enjoying water sports.
 There’s also a long dock, which is great for contemplating the movements of the water or for jumping right into the sea.

 Where to stay: Dancing Tortugas

 Known for: Wildlife, families, birds